sigasi/sigasi_insights/releasenotes/sigasi-3.01.md

 comments: true
 ---

-The Sigasi Studio 3.1 ...
+The Sigasi Studio 3.1 brings OnseSpin integration, Verilog improvements and more.

-If you have not yet updated your Flexnet license **daemon** after the Sigasi 3 update, you need to do this before the Sigasi 3.1 update.
+If you have not yet updated your **Flexnet license daemon** after the Sigasi Studio 3 update, you need to do this before you update to Sigasi Studio 3.1.
 You can find the download details in "[/manual/license-key#License server setup]".

-## Onespin integration
+## OneSpin integration

+The Sigasi/OneSpin integration makes is easy to run basic formal verification checks on your Sigasi projects.
+Without extra configuration, you can see if your code is ready a formal analysis with OneSpin.

+If the (VHDL or Verilog) code still has problems, these problems will appear in the editor as problem markers.
+This is similar to the existing [Riviera Pro and ModelSim integration][/manual/tools].

+To enable OneSpin, make sure the `$ONESPINROOT` environment variable is set.
+Next select **OneSpin** in the **Sigasi > Toolchains** Preference page. \[[Full documentation][/manual/onespin]\].

 ![Onespin Save-Time Integration](3.01/onespin_console.png "OneSpin Save-Time Integration")

+If the OneSpin toolchain is enabled and if you have set a _top level_ (VHDL only), you can run the **OneSpin Consistency Checks** on your hierarchy.

 ![Run Onespin Consistency Checks](3.01/onespin_consistency_checks.png "Run OneSpin Consistency Checks")

+Running the OneSpin Consistency Checks can be a long process.
+It can be canceled by clicking the stop button in the Progress View.

 ## Check vector width in port maps \[Sigasi Studio XL, VHDL\]